 The observatory includes two X-ray mirror telescopes, called ART-XC and eROSITA.
 ART-XC will observe the higher energies of X-rays, up to 30 keV whereas eROSITA has an energy range of 0.5 to 10 keV.
 Equipped on board, they will conduct a seven-year X-ray survey to search for clusters of galaxies and active galactic nuclei.

 several thousand growing supermassive black holes hidden from viewers on Earth by thick clouds of dust and gas concentrating around accretion discs – Anatoly Zak, Commentator, Russian space

 The Spektr-R was first launched in 2011 to observe black holes, neutron stars, and magnetic fields, aiding understanding of cosmic expansion.
 Its successor is also packed with similar duties but with a high-resolution all-sky map.
-The next launch is scheduled on July 20 that will carry an Italian and a US astronaut together with a Russian cosmonaut.
+The next launch is scheduled on July 20, carrying an Italian and a US astronaut together with a Russian cosmonaut.